tinner-tech/tinner-tech.github.io/_posts/2024-05-23-Stable-Diffusion-Setup-Script.md

 ## Security

 This script requires root access to install system packages and configure the environment.
 Please review the script thoroughly before executing it to ensure it meets your security standards.

+The script is Open Source and can be found here: https://github.com/tinner-tech/stable-diffusion-setup.git